BIGJRA/BIGJRA.github.io/reborn.md

 Once you emerge victorious, you'll be given the *Volt Badge* as well as *TM57 Charge Beam*.
 TM's are infinite-use, so slap it on anything that can learn it.
 You also get to go up to Lv.
 25 now!
 Great job completing section 1 of Pokemon Reborn!

-# Reap What's Been Sewn
+# Episode 2: Reap What's Been Sewn

 Head outside, and talk to Victoria outside the gym.
 She'll tell us our next destination is to the east of the Grand Hall.